ajaynamika/madhusthali-site/content/news/horse-riding.md

 **Horse Riding**

-Madhusthali Vidyapeeth has been consistent in meeting the commitments of the students as for the first time in Deoghar Zone we have introduced horse riding facilities to our Madhusthalians.
-For this, we have started giving horse riding lessons to our students.
-Our main aim behind this Endeavour is to uplift the status of this sport up to the next level.
-We have best horse riding coach with us to train our students in a professional way.
+Madhusthali Vidyapeeth has been consistent in keeping up to our commitments and being the only school in Deoghar Zone, we have introduced horse riding facilities for our students.
+Our main aim behind this endeavour is to uplift the status of this sport, up to the next level.
+We have the best horse riding coaches who train our students.

+This horse riding experience is simply a few minute’s ride around the paddock, lead by our coaches.
+Nonetheless, it is always a pleasure to see the joy on each little face as the children experience the ride.

+As a child progresses in their horse riding skills, they develop self-confidence and self-assurance.
+Horse riding offers a great workout for both the mind and body, physically boosting the cardiovascular system and easing stress in the mind.
+Today, where children are exposed to so much external stimuli, they need healthy, and relaxing down time.
+As a child progresses in their horse riding skills, they develop self-confidence and self-assurance.

-Horse riding isn’t only a sport, although, it’s a great form of exercise that also help students to build a loyal relationship and a sense of trust with their horse.
-It’s also considered as the noble initiative taken by the school to let students learn care for an animal.
+Horse riding isn’t only a sport, also help students to build a loyal relationship and a sense of trust with their horse.
+The students also learn to care for animals.

-We are proud to say that we are working successfully in the directions of achieving our goals.